 Better hands

-Considering that a flush is only ranked fifth highest, you also need to assess whether others run the possibility of better hands based on the community cards available.
+Considering that a flush is only ranked fifth, you also need to assess whether others might have better hands based on the community cards available.

 For instance, if you are holding a backdoor flush draw with high-ranking cards, but there is a pair of tens at the turn on the table, there is a strong possibility that an opponent may have a full house.

-Be aware of what’s on the table before you bet aggressively unless, of course, you’re heading towards a straight or royal flush.
+Be aware of what’s on the table before you bet aggressively unless, of course, you’re heading toward a straight or royal flush.

 What are the odds of completing a flush draw?